Fulbright 75 au Togo – MyAfricaInfos

 These and many other personalities welcomed the Fulbright program and invited the beneficiaries to make good use of it.

-If for Professor Guillaume Ketoh, “becoming a Fulbrighter means entering a diverse community of accomplished individuals“, Vice-President Kafui Kpegba recalled the fact that the Fulbright scholarship has “allowed its laureates to continue their master’s, doctoral and postdoctoral studies in large and prestigious American universities“.
+If Professor Guillaume Ketoh think that, “becoming a Fulbrighter means entering a diverse community of accomplished individuals“, Vice-President Kafui Kpegba recalled the fact that the Fulbright scholarship has “allowed its laureates to continue their master’s, doctoral and postdoctoral studies in large and prestigious American universities“.

 Some actions of former Togolese beneficiaries of the Fulbright program

-TFAA : Togo Fulbright Alumni Association – TFAA carries out several actions on the ground.
+AFBT: Associations of Fulbright Fellows of Togo (AFBT) carries out several actions on the ground.
 Some time ago, she planted trees and installed garbage cans to help clean up the environment of the University of Lome.

-Grain de Sel Togo, Inc: The Grain de Sel Togo organization (GDS Togo, Inc) awards scholarships to students from the Universities of Lomé and Kara.
+Grain de Sel Togo: The Grain de Sel Togo organization (GDS Togo) awards scholarships to students from the Universities of Lomé and Kara.
 Some of the beneficiaries of these scholarships are now in France and the United States.
-The activities of Grain de Sel Togo Inc are not limited to the granting of scholarships.
+The activities of grain de sel Togo are not limited to the granting of scholarships.
 GDS Togo also organizes training workshops and seminars and makes donations of school supplies and furniture to schools.
 This organization by its actions helped to open a public high school.
 Many with the collaboration of the Universities of Togo and Kara.
 Grain de Sel Togo is an initiative of Dr. Brad Hounkpati.

 ATLCES: Togolese association for the fight against school failure (ATLCES), supports students through the payment of their school fees.
-In addition, ATLCES helped to install solar panels in a public middle school in Togo thanks to the support of its members.
+In addition, ATLCES has assisted in the establishment of a general education college through its members.
 Dr Komi Begedou is the head of the ATLCES.

 Among the many actions of former Fulbright fellows, we can also count the donation of books to the public universities of Togo.